Peering Eyes, Ankilizato

 Dancing, Lycee Pole

 Groups of high schoolers unveiled choreographed routines they'd been honing for weeks as National schools day took place across Madagascar.
-Visiting dignitries and teachers could tip particularly good performances, or vote for the winner.
+Visiting dignitaries and teachers could tip particularly good performances with cash placed in an open box, or vote for the winner.

 Perpetual Lightning, Ampasikabo